Private Charles L. Marshall (alias Thomas Lothard)

 On Friday morning, 22 October 1861, the 47th Pennsylvania Volunteers participated in a Divisional Review, described by historian Lewis Schmidt as massing “about 10,000 infantry, 1000 cavalry, and twenty pieces of artillery all in one big open field.”

 Half of the 47th Pennsylvania Volunteers, including Company C, were next ordered to join parts of the 33rd Maine and 46th New York in extending the reach of their division’s picket lines, which they did successfully to “a half mile beyond Lewinsville,” according to Gobin.
 On 21 November, the 47th participated in a morning divisional headquarters review by Colonel Tilghman H. Good, followed by brigade and division drills all afternoon.
-According to historian Lewis Schmidt, “each man was supplied with ten blank cartridges.”
+According to Schmidt, “each man was supplied with ten blank cartridges.”

 Springfield rifle, 1861 model (public domain).